robmuh/robmuh.github.com/_posts/2014-01-19-pro-developer-tools-list.markdown

 your bookmarks, search items and more.
 Your customizations are instantly anywhere you find [Chrome][].

-### Virtual Machine: VMware
+### Cloud

-Many will strongly argue with me on this one, but VMWare still dominates the personal lab-type virtual machine usage.
-If you want to setup a local emulated multi-tier application [VMware Workstaion][] is the way to go.
+Modern development is in the Cloud Modern developers therefore have two things above all:

+1. A laptop
+1. A cloud account (or ten)

+Most of the work you do will will not be on the actual computer you use.
+You will either log into servers using `ssh` or you will actually setup servers in the cloud for your customers and clients.

-That said, [Amazon][], [Rackspace][], and [Digital Ocean][] are making it to easy and cost effective to bring up server images that more and more developers are just using them for developing these types of apps and turning them up when things go into production.
-With the cost of VMware up front and the upgrade costs, which are about annually, you about pay for the cloud hosting costs to just to all the development in the cloud.
+[Amazon][], [Rackspace][], and [Digital Ocean][] are making it easy and cost effective to bring up server images that more and more developers are just using them for developing these types of apps and turning them up when things go into production.

-VMware is still a good investment, however, because it allows you to manipulate images that you have locally or have downloaded from the cloud.
-That is, assuming your cloud provider allows downloading of fully cloud system images. ([Rackspace][] currently does not, for example).
+I used to recommend getting VMware since it allows setting up a lab in your location all on a single computer.
+I suppose this is still an option if you have a powerful desktop.
+But the contract/project-based work of most developers makes portability usually more valuable.
+This is why the Macbook Air or light Ubuntu equivalent a *huge* item for developers.

 ### Connect: Secure Shell (SSH)